jjblum/INTCATCH-BoatUserManual-HTML/after_deploying.rst

 Storing the boat
 ----------------

+* Wipe down boat to prevent residual water getting into the electronics when you open the compartments
 * Leave back compartment ajar to air it out in case of small leaks
 * Sensor care
 	* pH buffer solution